There are, sadly, a number of complications and conditions which can make it difficult for some couples to conceive.

 It’s a straightforward and simple process and not one you should feel in any way embarrassed by.
 Because we need to test sperm quality within an hour of ejaculation, we provide you with a quiet, private room in which to provide your sample.
 If you are unable to produce a sample, we can carry out percutaneous epididymal sperm aspiration (PESA), where we take your sperm sample directly from the epididymis.

 Our semen analysis report will provide information on the number of sperm present, its motility, morphology (i.e. their appearance), volume and appearance of the sample.
 The presence of inflammatory cells that could indicate an infection as well as the presence of antibodies that could impair fertility will be assessed.
 With these results, our experts can advise you on how best you can optimise your fertility.
 This could be as simple as making a few lifestyle or diet changes or we will need to advise on which male fertility treatment is necessary to help you achieve a successful pregnancy.

-If the results show that there are any problems likely to lead to reduced fertility, we’ll talk you through our andrology services and give you all the support you and your partner need.
+If the results show that there are any problems likely to lead to reduced fertility, we’ll talk you through our andrology services and give you all the support you need.

 Our andrology services include:

 - sperm banking for social or medical reasons

 Genetic integrity testing is also available and includes:

 - DNA fragmentation testing